1. I do not have an A-List account, so cannot tell if you like me. Please message me.

 My heart has been sorely wounded in the past, but I'm not ashamed of my emotional scars; they help define me, and are a reminder of how far I've come, what I've survived.
 Besides, scars can be sexy.

 Right now I'm playing hausfrau (and it's not just about cooking and cleaning, it's about providing a nurturing environment for my family) and loving it.
-I live with my husband of 3 years and our 2 year old cat.
-My youngest daughter just moved out, so I'm now adjusting to empty nesting.
+I live with my husband of six years and our cat.
+I'm adjusting pretty well to empty nesting, with two daughters in their twenties living in Canada.

 I want to work because I want to be able to travel and have more financial freedom.
 But if someone would just give me money to stay at home, I would be totally OK with that.
 I can always find something to do, and love volunteering.
 I don't need work to find fulfillment.